 The Academy has a comprehensive transition programme both from KS2 to KS3 and KS4 TO FE.
-Alongside this the SENDCO liaises with Primary feeder schools, attends year 5 and 6 reviews and gathers information about students prior to transfer in September.
-Individual transition arrangements / plans are put in place where necessary to facilitate orientation and ensure a smooth transition either into the mainstream or the specialist resourced AS provision.
+Alongside this the SENDCO liaises with Primary feeder schools, and gathers information about students prior to transfer in September.
+Individual transition arrangements / plans are put in place where necessary to facilitate orientation and ensure a smooth transition either into the mainstream or the specialist resourced ASD provision.